June 20, 2019

 In the 1920s when macrostock began to take off, the industry had a small number of key professional photographers to supply it.
 As it grew and technology advanced, more amateur photographers began to have access to affordable tools, creating images that were of good enough quality to submit to the midstock and microstock agencies.

-These days, it’s becoming more common that anyone with a smartphone can take a photo that could potentially become part of a stock photography collection.
-The technology has advanced to the point where professional and amateur photographers are able to submit their work to stock agencies and get paid for it, enabling a wider number of people to engage in the gig economy and make an income outside of the traditional workplace.
+These days, camera and smartphone technology have advanced to the point where professional and amateur photographers are able to submit their work to stock agencies and get paid for it, enabling a wider number of people to engage in the gig economy and make an income outside of the traditional workplace.
 It’s more a question of whether or not they are getting compensated fairly.

 How to Make Money Selling Stock Photography

 The structure of the stock photography industry has always had various aspects to it.
-When it comes to selling stock photography, there are different perspectives to consider.
+When it comes to selling photos, there are different perspectives to consider.

-As a stock photographer: As a photographer, making money with stock photography can be both a blessing and a curse.
+As a stock photographer: Making money with stock photography can be both a blessing and a curse.
 Some photographers use the industry as a way to make some side money with their part-time passion or hobby while others dedicate their full-time bandwidth to establish a studio that specializes in creating stock photos.
 Others combine their passion as photographers with their other niche passions, like conservationism, to create themed content (that sometimes also supports a greater cause).

 There are plenty of tips available online as to what makes a great stock photo or stock video.
-Things to keep in mind are ensuring high quality of photos, getting model releases if shooting people, avoiding branding and logos, and coming up with creative shots that are eye-catching, but generic enough to be used in a wide variety of ways.
+Things to keep in mind are ensuring high quality of photos,getting model releases if shooting people, avoiding branding and logos, and coming up with creative shots that are unique, but broad enough to be used in a wide variety of ways.
+It’s often best to find your own specialty or niche and create a cohesive portfolio of imagery.
 Each agency will have its own submission guidelines for the specifics.
+You can read our contributor application FAQ here.

 By submitting their work to stock agencies and getting it in front of the global audience, stock photographers are able to generate income whenever one of their images sells.
 However, it’s important to weigh the pros and cons of how each of these stock agencies will treat the work, what rights the artist is giving up, and how much of the licensing fees they’ll actually receive.
 Different stock agencies treat these factors differently, depending on their business model so reading the fine contractual print is a must.